Vadim-Hizhnichenko/my-first-project/README.md

 virtualenv env
 ```

 That will create a new folder `env` in your project directory.
-Next activate it with this command on mac/linux:
+Next activate it with this command on windows:

 ```
-source env/bin/active
+mkdir project
+cd project
+python -m venv env
 ```

 Then install the project dependencies with